Nasi Lemak with Sambal Chilli Ikan Bilis

 For the coconut rice:

 • Wash the basmati rice and cook in an electric rice cooker by adding extra virgin olive oil, water, coconut milk, ginger, pandan leaves and mix well.
-Use chopsticks to fluff up the rice.
+Use chopsticks to fluff up the rice when cooked.
 Keep warm in the rice cooker.
 Alternatively, you can also steam the rice in a wok or steamer.

 For the condiments: